Nevada Fair Housing Act: An Overview

 The Nevada Fair Housing Act was created to protect tenants and guide landlords in Nevada on the correct housing practices.
 This regulation aims to use the renter’s financial history as a qualifier instead of their personal characteristics or background, affirmatively furthering fair housing.

-The following is an overview of Nevada’s Fair Housing Laws:
+The following is an overview of Nevada’s housing Laws:

 The Seven Protected Classes